Submersible Motor Control Box Wiring:

 02. DPST Switch:

 Overload Protection is Protection Against a Running Overcurrent That Would Cause Overheating of The Protected Equipment.
-Hence, An Overload is Also a Type of Overcurrent.
+Hence, An Overload is Also a Type of Overcurrent flow.
 Overload Protection Typically Operates on an Inverse Time curve where the Tripping Time Becomes less as the Current Increases.
-This Overload Protector is an Essential Component for Many Sockets.
+This Overload Protector is an Essential Component for Many Sockets Power Systems.
 The Top-Quality Overload Protector can Effectively Protect Electrical Products from Power Surges.

 04. Capacitor:

 Motor Starting Capacitors are used during the Motor Startup Phase and are Disconnected From the Circuit once the Rotor Reaches a Predetermined Speed, Which is Usually about 75% of the Maximum Speed for that Motor type.
-These Capacitors Usually Have Capacitance Values Of Over 70 UF.
+These Capacitor Usually Have Capacitance Values Of Over 70 UF.
 The Starting capacitor creates a Current-to-Voltage lag in the Separate start Windings of the Motor.
-Starting Capacitors are Wired into The Auxiliary Winding Circuit of the Motor and are Disconnected from the main winding circuit by the Centrifugal Switch once the Motor has Reached a Predetermined Speed.
+Starting Capacitor are Wired into The Auxiliary Winding Circuit of the Motor and are Disconnected from the main winding circuit by the Centrifugal Switch once the Motor has Reached a Predetermined Speed.

 Thank You for visiting the website.
 Keep visiting for more Updates.